Frequently Asked Questions

 On Saturdays, the roughly 45-minute Vespers (evening prayers) service begins at 5:00 pm.
 On Sunday mornings we have two services: Matins (morning prayers) begins at 8:45 am and Divine Liturgy (the main service) begins at 10:00 am.

 You can arrive right on time, or a few minutes early if you would like to settle in beforehand.
-(If you're a few minutes late, that is okay too.)
+(If you happen to be late, please enter quietly.)

 How should I dress?